keerthana-lr/ransomware-detection/README.md

 The model was trained using Google Colab on the BitcoinHeist dataset.
 Steps:

--Data preprocessing
+✅ Data preprocessing
--Feature selection
+✅ Feature selection
--Model training (Random Forest)
+✅ Model training (Random Forest)
--Hyperparameter tuning
+✅ Hyperparameter tuning
--Exported using joblib
+✅ Exported using joblib

 Saved Files: